Introduction and policy context

 Some opportunities to deliver more value from existing bed stock remain.
 Focusing on variations in practice (including in average length of stay), cutting delayed transfers, preventing avoidable admissions, improving patient flow and strengthening out-of-hospital provision all offer promise, which are being realised through a range of national initiatives.
-Sustainability and transformation partnerships have been tasked with implementing new ways of delivering care and progressing these – and other – initiatives.
-In part because of demanding financial control totals, we know some STPs propose to reduce bed numbers over the coming years, and in some cases by more than the recent trend.
+Sustainability and transformation partnerships and integrated care systems have been tasked with implementing new ways of delivering care and progressing these – and other – initiatives.

-However, realism is needed about what can be achieved.
+Realism is needed about what can be achieved in improving the use of hospital beds and moderating future demands for bed-based care. .
 Arguably, NHS hospitals have never been under greater strain than they are today.
 Population growth, combined with an increasing proportion of older people more likely to need health care, is driving greater demand for NHS hospital treatment – from A&E attendances and emergency admissions to referrals, outpatient services, diagnostic tests and elective admissions (Maguire et al 2016).
-At the same time, the NHS is enduring a prolonged slowdown in funding.
-On current spending plans, the NHS budget will increase by an average of 1.1 per cent a year between 2009/10 and 2020/21, compared to a long-term average increase of nearly 4 per cent a year since the NHS was established (The King’s Fund 2017b).
+The NHS is only now coming to the end of a prolonged funding squeeze and is in the midst of a staffing crisis.
+Adult social care has seen staffing and demand pressures rise and is still waiting for the fundamental financing reform it urgently needs.